notavii/Cormas-Contribution/README.md

 ```
 ## Modifications

-**You can change color, number of rows columns, radius of hexagons, and border width & color.**
+**You can change color, number of rows columns, radius of hexagons, and border width & its color.**

 ## To be added more....